sloorjuice/Pokedex/README.md

-# Pokedex Unlimited
+# Pokédex Unlimited

-This is a simple website using the [PokeAPI](https://pokeapi.co/) Currently, the website is hosted here: https://pokedexunlimited.netlify.app/
+This is a simple website using the [PokéAPI](https://pokeapi.co/) Currently, the website is hosted here: https://pokedexunlimited.netlify.app/

 ---

-## A website that allows you to randomly select games out of your steam library!
-Just create an account and link your steam ID in your profile and press "Randomize Game" on the home screen.
+## An easy going Pokédex web app that lets you explore all Pokémon and their details.
+The home page uses dynamic scrolling to display pokémon randomly as you scroll.
+Search on the home page to find specific pokémon.
+Use the A-Z page to filter and sort through all the pokémon.
+Add your favorite pokémon to your favorites.
+No account needed.

 ---